>

 This DP algorithm is available in both weighted and unweighted version.

-Its time complexity is O(V), i.e., very fast, if the input graph is a tree.
+Its time complexity is O(V), i.e., very fast, but only if the input graph is a tree.

 🕑